-1. Cross checking information regarding wastewater generated per production unit and degradable organic fraction of waste factors received by different Greek Industries.

-2. Comparison of information regarding wastewater factors with this for other countries.

-3. Estimations were checked with several calculations tools with checking of emissions trends and sums deviations.
+- 1. Cross checking information regarding wastewater generated per production unit and degradable organic fraction of waste factors received by different Greek Industries. - 2.
+Comparison of information regarding wastewater factors with this for other countries. - 3.
+Estimations were checked with several calculations tools with checking of emissions trends and sums deviations.

-Updated activity data have been utilized for the estimation of CH_4 and N_2O emissions from wastewater handling for the period 2017 - 2018.
+Updated activity data have been utilized for the estimation of CH4 and N2O emissions from wastewater handling for 2019.

-The deviation of CH_4 and N_2O emissions from this category in the present submission compared to the emissions estimated in the previous submission and the impact on total emissions (excl LULUCF) of recalculations are presented in Table 7.31.
+The deviation of CH4 and N2O emissions from this category in the present submission compared to the emissions estimated in the previous submission and the impact on total emissions (excl LULUCF) of recalculations are presented in Table 7.29.